vihdutta/autosort/README.md

 ## Usage

-Select the source directory (files you want to copy) and the destination directory (where you want to copy to) which appears on button press.
+Select the source directory (files you want to copy) and the destination directory (where you want to copy to) which appears on a button press.
 Note: the source directory selects all files inside that directory.
 Click the run button to start the copying process.

 ## Installation

 Download the latest version of autosort from https://github.com/vihdutta/autosort/releases/latest.
-Since autosort is an .exe, your anti-virus may prevent you from running autosort.
+Since autosort is an executable file (.exe), your anti-virus may prevent you from running autosort.
 You may have to exclude autosort from your anti-virus software prior to usage.

 ## Some Future Considerations
+These all may or may not be implemented.
+Each may recieve a checkmark when they are being worked on or acknowledged.

-- [ ] Beautify README.md
+- [x] Beautify README.md
 - [ ] Organize repository files
 - [ ] Decrease startup time
 - [ ] Reduce CPU usage while "Enumerating..."
 - [ ] Reduce time usage while "Enumerating..."
-- [ ] Create a higher resolution demo gif.
+- [ ] Create a higher resolution demo gif
-- [ ] Increase readability and quality of code.
+- [ ] Increase readability and quality of code
-- [ ] Reduce CPU usage while moving GUI.
+- [ ] Reduce CPU usage while moving GUI
-- [ ] Stop user from pressing the run button while process is already running.
+- [ ] Stop the user from pressing the run button while a process is already running
+- [ ] Research Hashlib
+- [ ] Research Pathlib
+- [ ] Use underscores with variable names.
+- [ ] Organize repository according to docs.
+- [ ] Use tests.
+- [ ] Split copyfromdirs()
+- [ ] Make fcmethod 1/2 more explicit.